UtrechtUniversity/ia-webscraping/README.md

 The [workflow](#architecture) is set up to scrape large numbers (millions) of Web pages.
 With large numbers of http requests from a single location, the Internet Archive's response becomes slow and less reliable.
 We use serverless computing to distribute the process as much as possible.
-In addition, we use queuing services to manage the logistics and a data streaming service to process the large amounts of individual files.
+In addition, we use queueing services to manage the logistics and a data streaming service to process the large amounts of individual files.

 Please note that this software is designed for users with prior knowledge of Python, AWS and infrastructure.